 Suggested citation: Glenn, S.; Kinney, E. Houston Advanced Research Center.
 2023.
 Galveston Bay Estuary Resilience Action Plan.
 Contract No. 582-19-90217.
 Galveston Bay Estuary Program.
-Austin: Texas Commission on Environmental Quality (AS-xxx).
+Austin: Texas Commission on Environmental Quality (AS-494).

 TCEQ is an equal opportunity employer.
 The agency does not allow discrimination on the basis of race, color, religion, national origin, sex, disability, age, sexual orientation, or veteran status.
 In compliance with the Americans with Disabilities Act, this document may be requested in alternate formats by contacting TCEQ at 512-239-0010, or 800-RELAY-TX (TDD), or by writing PO Box 13087, Austin TX 78711-3087.
 We authorize you to use or reproduce any original material contained in this publication-that is, any material we did not obtain from other sources.
 Please acknowledge TCEQ as your source.
-For more information on TCEQ publications, visit our website at: tceq.texas.gov/publications How is our customer service? tceq.texas.gov/customersurvey
+For more information on TCEQ publications, visit our website at: tceq.texas.gov/customersurvey